tee3/boost-build-xilinx/README.md

 ## Documentation

-The documentation is based on AsciiDoc and is contained in an within a top-level document brings in documentation from each module.
+The documentation is contained within the Boost.Build module file (*e.g.*, `xsdk.jam`) using inline documentation based on AsciiDoc.
+A top-level document brings in documentation from each module.

 Run the following command to build an HTML version of the